 This is a 4 part reference guide to getting started with Vagrant, VVV and WordPress.

-This is Part 3 – Adding Multiple Sites with Variable VVV
+This is Part 3 – Adding Multiple Sites Natively and with Variable VVV

-Vagrant and WordPress Local Development – Spinning up sites with Variable VVV
+Vagrant and WordPress Local Development – Spinning up WordPress sites natively and using Variable VVV

-As well as these default sites, you can use a script to power up any number of additional WordPress sites using Variable VVV – The Best VVV Site.
+As well as these default sites, you can use a script to power up any number of additional WordPress sites either provisioning them natively and using Variable VVV – The Best VVV Site.

 Variable VVV – The Best VVV Site Wizard